 - Porcelain fused to metal: Looks most like your natural teeth.
 Susceptible to chips and cracks over time.
 Ideal for front and back teeth.

 - Zirconia: Zirconia matches closest to the look and feel of natural teeth and is also long lasting.
 These are the most popular and most commonly done crowns nowadays.

 The cost of crowns varies depending on what kind of crown material you decide to opt for, as well as your location.
 Dental insurance typically covers a portion of the cost of crowns.
 The cost of crowns may vary from $500 to $1500 depending on the type of material used, the amount of tooth structure left and the position of the treated tooth.

 Speak to your dentist or contact your insurance provider to be certain cost of crowns is covered.

-For more information about dental crowns in San Juan Capistrano, California, and to set up a consultation with Dr. Mojgan Niktash, please contact Paradise Dental Practice today at 949-481-2121.
+For more information about dental crowns in San Juan Capistrano, California, and to set up a consultation with Dr. Mojgan Niktash and Dr. Abrak Etemad, please contact Paradise Dental Practice today at 949-481-2121.